 Consuming caffeine also reduces the amount of blood flow to your brain.
 When you are experiencing higher levels of stress, your body is already naturally not sending as much blood to your brain.
-So when you consume caffeine, you make this even worse.
-This has many negative impacts on your brain apart from anxiety.
+So when you consume caffeine, you reduce the amount of blood flow to your brain even more.
+This has many negative health effectts.
 For example, the less blood flow to your brain, the worse your memory becomes.

 The Side Effects Of Caffeine

-While many people like to think that caffeine has a positive impact on them because it helps them to have more energy, this is not true.
-There are many negative side effects that caffeine causes including:
+While many people like to think that caffeine has a positive impact on them because it helps them to have more energy, this is not necessarily true.
+There are many potential negative side effects that caffeine causes, including:

 While caffeine alone can have a negative impact on your anxiety levels, this can increase even more when you are on certain medications.
 We don't tend to think of caffeine as a drug, but it is.
 That means that there are some other medications that it should not be mixed with.

 You may think that these reactions of mixing caffeine with medications would be minor, but that's not always the case.
 There are many medications that can cause severe reactions when taken with caffeine.